 Being on the market since 2011, Blackthorn Vision has developed software for Fortune 500 companies and successfully launched over 70 projects.
 Our expertise includes developing cloud-based, HIPAA-compliant, multiplatform web solutions for diagnostics and treatment.

-Dental Helper is one of our recent mobile health projects.
-It optimizes dental practice workflows and assists dentists throughout the treatment process.
+The software we created optimizes dental practice workflows and assists dentists throughout the treatment process.
 The app’s algorithms analyze 3D dental scans and other data to offer proper examinations and a treatment plan.
 Dental Helper eliminates medical errors, enhances collaboration between specialists, and sets up effective doctor-patient communication.

 So, if you want to jump on the back wagon of the mHealth industry and look for an experienced software development team, contact us!
 Our specialists will gladly share their insights about your medical app project.